 After breakfast, transfer to the airport for the flight back to the UK.
 (B)

 There is the possibility to extend this tour with extra days in Belgrade.
-Please speak to a Regent Serbia specialist for more information.
+Please speak to us for more information.

 |Itinerary Dates||From Price||Single Room Supp.|

 The entire trip was excellent and our guide went above and beyond to ensure the success of the trip.
 We saw many interesting places around the area and in Belgrade, and as a first trip to this area for Regent, well done!
 We haven't eaten, drunk or laughed so much on any other trip.